moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

 ## Checking Prerequisites {: #checking-prerequisites }

-For this guide, you'll need to have MetaMask installed and configured to work with your Tanssi EVM appchain.
+For this guide, you'll need MetaMask installed and configured to work with your Tanssi EVM appchain.
 You can follow [this guide to configure MetaMask for Tanssi with the demo EVM appchain](/dapp-developers/developer-toolkit/ethereum-api/wallets/metamask/){target=\_blank}.

 ## Creating a Hardhat Project {: #creating-a-hardhat-project }

-You will need to create a Hardhat project if you don't already have one.
+You must create a Hardhat project if you don't already have one.
 You can create one by completing the following steps:

 1. Create a directory for your project